 Fellowships and teaching assistanceships provide funding opportunities.
 Our master's program offers a thesis track, courses-only track, and an option to earn a master's while earning a Ph.D.
-Read more about the master's program, including about how to apply to the master's program.
+Read more about the master's program.

 Students on the thesis track must complete a Program of Study of at least 30 credits which includes at least 20 credits of coursework and exactly 10 credits of thesis.
 The Program of Study is to be filled out during a student's first semester of graduate school in consultation with his or her advisor.
 More details about the master's thesis track.